-The restrictions pile up: In many states, you must be a resident of the county you are living in, and must have resided at an address within the county for at least 30 days before the election.
+The restrictions pile up: In many states, you must have resided at an address within the county for at least 30 days before the election.
 Some counties put that number higher, making new residents unable to vote for the representatives whose decisions may affect them directly.

 Cuts to Early Voting